jscottsmith/jscottsmith.github.io/docs/react-16s-stellar-new-portal-api/index.md

 <iframe height='670' scrolling='no' title='Chat Window' src='//codepen.io/jscottsmith/embed/544df53610280169a398240b971f1f70/?height=670&theme-id=8020&default-tab=result&embed-version=2' frameborder='no' allowtransparency='true' allowfullscreen='true' style='width: 100%;'>See the Pen <a href='https://codepen.io/jscottsmith/pen/544df53610280169a398240b971f1f70/'>Chat Window</a> by J Scott Smith (<a href='https://codepen.io/jscottsmith'>@jscottsmith</a>) on <a href='https://codepen.io'>CodePen</a>.
 </iframe>

-As you can see in the demo a menu will pop up at the top of the window even though our parent component is located within another component.
+As you can see in the demo, a menu will pop up at the top of the window even though our parent component is located within another component.

 ## Portal Event Bubbling

-One interesting and sometimes unanticipated behaviors of portals is that event bubbling behaves as though the event is bubbling through the React component's hierarchy and _not_ the DOM hierarchy.
+One interesting and sometimes unanticipated behavior of portals is that event bubbling behaves as though the event is bubbling through the React component's hierarchy and _not_ the DOM hierarchy.
 Here's a quick example of what this means.

 A simple app with portal structure: